 - In-Home tech assist visits are only available in Auckland, Tauranga, Rotorua, Hawke’s Bay, Wellington and Christchurch, but customers in other locations can get support over the phone.

-- NOW broadband is not available everywhere, so you may get a message saying ‘It looks like you’re off the grid’ after entering your address.
+- NOW broadband plans are not available everywhere, so you may get a message saying ‘It looks like you’re off the grid’ after entering your address.
 If you think you should be able to get broadband at your house, for example, you’ve had it before, you can contact NOW and they will look into it.

 - NOW will have you connected within 5-10 working days in most cases for standard installations.
 If you are getting fibre for the first time then you may need to wait longer.

 - You will be charged $1 for each additional GB you go over on the 125GB plan if you don’t have the handbrake service turned on.

 - 30-days notice needs to be given if you want to cancel your broadband service.

 There are not many (if any) broadband providers in New Zealand that will come to your home and get all your tech problems sorted, so this is one reason why NOW broadband is certainly worth considering.

 NOW keeps pricing the same for its 125GB and Unlimited plans whether you will use ADSL, VDSL or fibre, and you can build your own bundle based on what you need and don’t need.
 One thing that is different from other providers is that no free modem or router included with the plans so you will need to purchase one if you don’t have your own.